MORE-Platform/more-app-multiplatform/docs/adr/adr-mobile-cross-platform-development-selection.md

 #### Pros:

 - Hot reloading allows for instant changes in the UI while the application is running
-- There is only a single Code base.
+- There is only a single Code base to maintain.
 Only one application has to be built.
 - Faster development
 - Easier maintenance